regimeiq/protective-intelligence-assistant/README.md

 ### Async Ingestion

 HTTP fetches use `aiohttp` for concurrent source collection.
 RSS and Reddit feeds are fetched in parallel; Pastebin stays sequential (rate-limited).
-Falls back to synchronous mode if aiohttp is unavailable.
+If async fetch fails for a specific RSS source, the scraper attempts a sync fallback for that source.
+Falls back to full synchronous mode if aiohttp is unavailable.
 Performance metrics (duration, alerts/sec) are recorded per run.

 ### Backtesting Framework